This is a collection of favorite recipes for your Labor Day cookout.

 This Cheesy Ham Hash Brown Egg Casserole looks interesting if you have to feed a crowd.
 I don’t have a big family, so I might make the half recipe this time.

 OR, I should get naughty and make this Spanish Migas Con Chorizo-Garlic Pan-Fried Bread&Chorizo Sausage.
 My daughter just asked me today if we can make this recipe again, and as a good mother, I like to think I am; I will probably do it.

 If you never had the Spanish migas before, you need to try the recipe.
 Spanish recipes are the best.

 But for tonight, as you settle into the pace of the long weekend, you might want to make something super simple, like this baked zucchini with mozzarella and tomatoes, or this peas and chicken stew, that is an “easy peasy” recipe to make in no time. (got my joke?)

-This week I’ve put together a collection of authentic Mexican recipes that you might like, just to spice it up a little bit.
-I love American-Mexican recipes and also the Tex-Mex ones, but I am more fond to the traditional, authentic Mexican cuisine with its delicious, amazing flavors.
+This week I’ve put together a collection of authentic Mexican recipes that you might like to spice it up a little bit.
+I love American-Mexican recipes and the Tex-Mex ones, but I am more fond of the traditional, authentic Mexican cuisine with its delicious, amazing flavors.

 Still hungry?
 I have plenty more recipes on the website, just a click away.

-Take a look around and if you like what you see subscribe to the website.
-You can also find recipes, photos, tips and videos on Instagram, Facebook, Pinterest and Twitter.
-Also, if you ever run into trouble, don’t hesitate to contact me at [email protected], where I can always help.
+Take a look around, and if you like what you see, subscribe to the website.
+You can also find recipes, photos, tips, and videos on Instagram, Facebook, Pinterest, and Twitter.
+If you ever run into trouble, don’t hesitate to contact me at [email protected], where I can always help.